buxtonpaul/raytrace_challenge/README.md

 - [ ] Move Vector and Point to inherted classes with raytuple as the base class
 - [ ] Move tuple functions to cope with arbitrary lengths...
 - [ ] Rework using slices....
+- [x] Update to use namespace for matrix as well